Autism Spectrum Disorder:

 Autism Speaks statistics: https://www.autismspeaks.org/autism-statistics

-Signs of Autism in Girls who are highly verbal:
+Signs of autism in girls who are highly verbal:

 https://www.autismparentingmagazine.com/signs-of-autism-in-girls/